kidCharlemagne1609/WilliamSchmitt1609/README.md

 Back-End development and Product Owner role (Scrum methodology in 4 sprints)

 ### What I'm doing now
-I just finished my training in web fullstack development (with Symfony for speciality), and I'm looking for an internship of at least 2 months.
+I just finished my training in web fullstack development (with Symfony for speciality), and I'm looking for a work-study (1 week at school/2 weeks in enterprise).
-Moreover, I'm working on a small e-commerce project for my father (full Symfony).
+Moreover, I'm working on a small e-commerce project for my father, Art de chiner (full Symfony) and on my portfolio (Vue 3).

 ### Hobbies
 - astronomy :milky_way: